 One of my favorite East Indian foods at any time of the year is tongue.
 Tongue roast, salted tongue, tongue moile, pickled tongue, tongue this and tongue that.
 Now many people in other cultures consider tongue offal and discard it.
-But in my culture, beef tongue is relished and served at family gatherings or parties.
+But in my culture, beef tongue or neat’s tongue is relished and served at family gatherings or parties.
 Tongue roast or salted tongue slices also disappears quite quickly because it tastes yum!

 This dish itself lends itself to a variety of ingredients and a variety of ways of making it once the tongue has been marinated.
 But those are recipes for another day.
 For today, let’s look at how to make the traditional East Indian tongue roast using ox tongue or beef tongue for dinner.

 1 large beef tongue – approximately 1.25 to 1.5 kg depending on the size

 2 large red onions or 4 medium onions